 By switching all data transfers to encrypted connections, which are encryption techniques harder to crack, HTTPS usage is more secure in many of these barrages.

-And it will be very useful and safe for those using it from all over the world.
+It will be very useful and safe for those using it from all over the world.

 If your website doesn’t have HTTPS, then there will not be a push in rankings, and it will not get any security system.